m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 }
 ```

-The stumbling block here is that in the presence of generic types, the
+The stumbling block here is that in the presence of generic types.
+As of today
-evaluation of conditional types is deferred until the generic value is resolved.
+evaluation of conditional types is deferred until the generic value is resolved,
-The conditional return type of `getValueImplementation` will only be evaluated
+which only happens when the function is called.
+The conditional return type of
-when the function is called.
+`getValueImplementation` will only be evaluated when the function is called and
+not when function body is being implemented.

 In TypeScript you cannot evaluate a conditional type level function like
 `PrimitiveMap` if you give it a generic argument because of this fact.
 A simple